-Opteo is a PPC management suite for Google Ads (formerly AdWords) that allows you to manage your account, optimise campaigns and automate a whole bunch of advertising processes all from a single piece of software.
+Opteo is a PPC management suite for Google Ads (formerly Google Ads) that allows you to manage your account, optimise campaigns and automate a whole bunch of advertising processes all from a single piece of software.
 It’s just a shame Opteo doesn’t do the same for Facebook advertising and your other PPC networks.

 PPC performance & optimisation tools

 Next up, we’ve got a bunch of tools that are going to help you optimise your PPC strategy and improve performance.

 Marin is a comprehensive piece of marketing software designed for multi-channel strategies.
 Its Search + Social product gives you a bunch of tools to manage and optimise your advertising strategies across Google Ads, Facebook Ads and your other networks.

 AdEspresso is a multi-channel tool for Google Ads, Facebook Ads and Instagram, providing a single platform where you can create and manage campaigns, compile reports, and optimise strategies for better results.

 If these are your three ad networks of choice, AdEspresso will help you get better results, faster.